 The rhetoric stage of classical education is the third stage of the trivium.
 It is where high school students learn to present themselves and the arguments they have learned in the logic stage in a winsome manner.
-Here high school-aged children continue to learn to debate, with a focus on acquiring wisdom in thought and speech.
+Here high school-aged children continue to learn to debate, focusing on acquiring wisdom in thought and speech.
 The phase has been summed up by Quintilian, a famous rhetorician, as teaching ‘a good man to speak well’.

 Some benefits of classical education, particularly the third stage, include: